Homeschool Field Trips

 The Best Tips and Ideas

 The best ideas and tips for homeschool field trips.
 A person's education is shaped by all the experiences he or she has over the course of a lifetime.
 "Doing life" instead of reading about it in a book is so much more memorable.
 That's why I'm also a huge fan of educational travel.
 Homeschool families love the idea of field trips, but often have a hard time deciding where to go.
-Below is a list of ideas and a few tips to help make your field trip experience the best it can be.
+Near the bottom of this page is a list of ideas submitted by readers to help you get started.
+If you are a seasoned field trip planner, please share your stories with us using the submission form below!

 Wherever you live, there are some great educational field trips just around the corner.
 You may have to adjust your thinking to see them.